ryanmcdermott/clean-code-javascript/README.md

 ### Argumenti funkcije (2 ali manj v idelanem primeru)

-Limiting the amount of function parameters is incredibly important because it makes testing your function easier.
-Having more than three leads to a combinatorial explosion where you have to test tons of different cases with each separate argument.

 Omejitev števila parametrov funkcije je izjemno pomembna, saj olajša testiranje funkcije. Če imamo več kot tri argumente, bomo imeli težave saj bomo morali testirati na tone različnih primerov z vsakim argumentom funkcije.

-One or two arguments is the ideal case, and three should be avoided if possible.
-Anything more than that should be consolidated.
-Usually, if you have more than two arguments then your function is trying to do too much.
-In cases where it's not, most of the time a higher-level object will suffice as an argument.

 Idealno je, da uporabimo en ali dva argumenta, trem pa se je treba izogibati, če je le mogoče.
 Običajno, če imate več kot dva argumenta, potem vaša funkcija poskuša